Zviad Ratiani

-Among numerous translations Zviad Ratiani has introduced to Georgian readers are such significant ones as poetic works by T.S.
-Eliot, E. Pound, R. Frost, M. Rilke and Paul Celan, for the last one Ratiani received the Goethe Institute Prize for the best translation of the year.
+Among numerous translations Zviad Ratiani has introduced to Georgian readers are poetic works by T.S.
+Eliot, E. Pound, R. Frost, M. Rilke, and Paul Celan; for the last one, Ratiani received the Goethe Institute Prize for the best translation of the year.

-In 2005 Ratiani was praised with top literary award SABA of Georgia.

-Ratiani’s poems have been translated into English, German, French, Russian, Azerbaijani, Ukrainian, Latvian, and other languages.
+Ratiani's poems have been translated into English, German, French, Russian, Azerbaijani, Ukrainian, Latvian, and other languages.
 His poetry has been published in several anthologies among them: Ich aber will dem Kaukasos zu... - Pop Verlag 2015, Germany; Aus der Ferne (Neue Georgische Lyrik), Corvinus Presse 2016, Germany.

+Ratiani has been the recipient of numerous literary awards.

+Police harassment and arrests

+On 29 November 2024, during the 2024 Georgian post-election protests, Ratiani was dragged through the street, taken into a police car and repeatedly beaten during both the dragging and in the car.
+After his release, he was attacked close to his home by unidentified individuals.

+On June 23, 2025, Ratiani was again arrested during a pro-democracy protest.
+Various international organizations, including the PEN Centre Georgia and the PEN Centre Germany expressed their alarm over the renewed detention in June 2025.
+PEN Germany stated that it is "very concerned about Ratiani's physical and mental well-being, also in view of the serious abuse he suffered during his last arrest."